earthstar-project/earthstar/README.md

 b:....  binary as base64
 u:....  utf-8
 j:....  json
-d:      tombstone for deleted items
+d:      tombstone for deleted docs
 ```

-### Key shorthand
+### Path shorthand
-* Use these special values in a key
+* Use these special values in a path
-* Signatures are based on the shorthand key
+* Signatures are based on the shorthand path
 * Upon ingestion to the db, the values get replaced like a template string
-* Database lookups use the full expanded key
+* Database lookups use the full expanded path
-* Across the network we only need to send the shorthand key
+* Across the network we only need to send the shorthand path
 ```
 (@) for my own author pubkey, to save space
-(hash) for the hash of this message, to make immutable items
+(hash) for the hash of this message, to make immutable docs
 ```
-* `(hash)` lets you create items that can never be overwritten, because you can never make another item with the same hash.
+* `(hash)` lets you create docs that can never be overwritten, because you can never make another doc with the same hash.
-    * ...if we make it use a character that's forbidden in regular keys
+    * ...if we make it use a character that's forbidden in regular paths

-### Key overlays?
+### Path overlays?
-* It would be easy make an overlay view of different key prefixes ("folders") within a Store
+* It would be easy make an overlay view of different path prefixes ("folders") within a Store
 * Or overlay two Store instances
 * For example you could combine `~@a/wiki` and `~@b/wiki` into one namespace